 If you’re looking for ways to incorporate real-world math into the classroom, this transformation is for you!
 No matter which grade level you teach, the challenges included in this transformation deal with real-world math in the doctor world.

 DOCTOR CLASSROOM TRANSFORMATION STEP 1:

 The first step is to transform your classroom to look like a hospital.
 Any classroom transformation is going to take a little planning on the teacher’s part.
 The trick is to not let it overwhelm you.
 I print out my materials, grab anything extra I want to include (face mask, gloves, etc.), and start setting up my classroom.
 I normally give myself 30 minutes to set up the room.
 A few posters and decorations can get the kids excited for the day ahead.

 I put signs on the walls to get them excited as they enter the classroom.

 Next, I put a recording sheet, gloves, and a face mask on their desk (I’ll explain the syringe highlighters later).

 You can check out this surgery classroom transformation HERE!
-It also aligns with 3.MD.7.

 You may also find this post on Classroom Transformation Tips helpful.
 It lists my top 10 tips for making your classroom transformation easy and stress-free.